emilyruby/manifestoo/liberaldemocrats.md

 ### Social Services and Security

+* Expand Shared Parental Leave with an additional ‘use it or lose it’ month to encourage fathers to take time off with young children.
+* Provide 15 hours a week of free childcare to the parents of all two-year-olds in England.
+We will then prioritise 15 hours’ free childcare for all working parents in England with children aged between nine months and two years.
+* Take 13,000 children out of poverty by letting both parents earn before their `Universal Credit` is cut and also reverse cuts to the Family Element.
+* Reversing the cuts to `Work Allowances` in Universal Credit.
+* Abandon the two-child policy on family benefits and abolish the Conservatives’ ‘rape clause’ where a woman has to declare children that are born as a result of rape in order to access benefits.
+* Reversing cuts to housing benefit for 18-21-year-olds and increase the rates of Jobseeker’s Allowance and Universal Credit for those aged 18-24 at the same rate as minimum wages.
+* Reverse cuts to Employment Support Allowance to those in the work-related activity group.
+* Increase Local Housing Allowance (LHA) in line with average rents in an area.
+* Scrap the ‘bedroom tax’.
+* Scrap the discredited Work Capability Assessment and replace it with a new system, run by local authorities according to national rules, including a ‘real world’ test that is based on the local labour market.
+* Withdraw eligibility for the Winter Fuel Payment from pensioners who pay tax at the higher rate (40%).
+* Retain the free bus pass for all pensioners.
+* Maintain the ‘triple lock’ of increasing the state pension each year by the highest of earnings growth, prices growth or 2.5% for the next parliament.

 ### Diverse and Cultured Communities

 * Ensure that LGBT+ inclusive mental health services receive funding and support.
+* Reduce the proliferation of betting shops and capping the maximum amount able to be bet on fixed odds betting terminals (FOBTs) at one time to £2.
+* Set up a £2 billion `Rural Services Fund` of capital investment to enable communities to establish a local base from which to co-locate services such as council offices, post offices, children’s centres, libraries and visiting healthcare professionals.
+* Maintain free access to national museums and galleries.
+* Protect the independence of the BBC and set up a BBC Licence Fee 66 Support Families and Communities 6 Commission, maintain Channel 4 in public ownership and protect the funding and editorial independence of Welsh language broadcasters.
+* Protect sports and arts funding via the National Lottery.
+* Maintain current standards of intellectual property (IP) protection with continuing co-operation on enforcement of IP generated in the UK and working within the EU to ensure the continuation of territorial licensing of rights.
+* Create `creative enterprise zones`.

 ### Disabilities and Mental Health

+* Raise awareness of, and seek to expand, `Access to Work`, which supports people with disabilities in work.
+* Accelerate the roll-out of `Individual Placement and Support`, a proven approach to getting people with mental ill-health back into work.

 ## Foreign Policy